The Neutrino Opacity of Neutron Star Inner Crust: The Model

-In typical configurations we have not only the structure known as nuclear pasta, also a nucleon gas that surrounds the nuclear pasta.
-In order to properly characterize the pasta phases, we must know which atoms belong to the pasta phases and which belong to this gas.
+In typical configurations we have not only the structure known as nuclear pasta, but also a nucleon gas that surrounds the nuclear pasta.
+In order to properly characterize the pasta phases, we must identify which atoms belong to the pasta phases and which belong to this gas.
 To do so, we have to find the clusters that are formed along the simulation.

 One of the algorithms to identify cluster formation is Minimum Spanning Tree (MST).
-In MST algorithm, two particles belong to the same cluster $\{C^{\text{MST}}_n\}$ if the relative distance of the particles is less than a cutoff distance $r_{cut}$:
+In MST algorithm, two particles belong to the same cluster $\{C^{\text{MST}}_n\}$ if the relative distance between the particles is less than a cutoff distance $r_{cut}$:

-This cluster definition works correctly for systems with no kinetic energy, and it is based in the attractive tail of the nuclear interaction.
-However, if the particles have a non-zero temperature, we can have a situation of two particles that are closer than the cutoff radius, but with a large relative kinetic energy.
+This cluster definition works correctly for systems in which relative velocities between particles are not relevant (for example, the asymptotic state of a fragmenting nucleus), and it is based on the attractive tail of the nuclear interaction.
+However, if the system has a high temperature, we can have two particles that are closer than the cutoff radius, but with a large relative kinetic energy.

 To deal with situations of non-zero temperatures, we need to take into account the relative momentum among particles.
 One of the most sophisticated methods to accomplish this is the Early Cluster Recognition Algorithm (ECRA)~\cite{dorso_early_1993}.
 In this algorithm, the particles are partitioned in different disjoint clusters $C^{\text{ECRA}}_n$, with the total energy in each cluster: